jetbrains-academy/sql-course/Lesson5/task1/task.md

 ```

 The reason sits in the SQL standard, which says that in presence of aggregate functions in the `SELECT` clause, the result
 shall contain 1 row, unless there are groups, which we will discuss later.
-If the result is just 1 row with the aggregate
-function values, the database engine can't add there any "bare" non-aggregated column values, because there is no rule to chose
+If the result is just a single row with the aggregate function values, the database engine can't add there any "bare"
-one out of N values in all table rows.
+non-aggregated column values, because there is no rule to chose one out of N values in all table rows.

-However, there are valid use cases where
+However, there are valid use cases where an aggregate function is used along with bare column values.
-an aggregate function is used along with bare column values -- for instance, if we want to output all planet rows with all
+For instance, if we want to output all planet rows with all their columns _and_ an additional column with the maximum
-their columns _and_ an additional column with the maximum radius across all planets -- and there are a few ways to
+radius across all planets.
-achieve such results which we will discuss later.
+There are a few ways to achieve such results which we will discuss later.

 ### Scalar subqueries

 A query which returns a single aggregated value is called a scalar query.
-A nice feature of a scalar query is that its return
-value can be used almost anywhere, where a simple scalar expression is valid.
+A nice feature of a scalar query is that its return value can be used almost anywhere, where a simple scalar expression is valid.

 For instance, we can easily find the value of the maximum radius: